openbabel/documentation/FileFormats/Painter_format.rst

 **Commands used to generate a 2D depiction of a molecule**

-This is a utility format that may be useful for those who wish to generate depictions of molecules themselves, using their own software.
-The format writes out a list of commands as shown in the following example::
+This is a utility format that is useful if you want to generate a depiction of a molecule yourself, for example by drawing on a Graphics2D canvas in Java.
+The format writes out a list of drawing commands as shown in the following example::

   obabel -:CC(=O)Cl -opaint